| Title: | Detect and Check for Separation and Infinite Maximum Likelihood Estimates |

 for each of the model parameters under the following convention:

-estimate of the parameter if plus or minus infinity.
+estimate of the parameter is plus or minus infinity.
 This

 convention makes it easy to adjust the maximum likelihood estimates